You're moving or traveling to somewhere that you have to take an airplane with your bitcoin seed recovery phrase.

 First and foremost, airport security most likely isn't trying to steal your coins.
 They're busy and have a job to do.
 They also probably don't know and don't care what these random words are.

 They also won't likely be reading it through an x-ray machine as it detects shapes and periphery of objects.
-They're also looking for specifically looking for suspicious items such as weapons.
+They're also looking for specifically looking for suspicious items such as weapons or explosives.

 The most likely scenario of your recovery phrase being read is your luggage being physically searched and the security personnel glancing upon it.
 Even in this case they probably don't have the time to make note of it let alone care.